 Originally designed by Old Tom Morris and opened in 1894, this inland links course is more of what I expected to play when I came to Scotland.
 Fast and firm greens, ridiculous rolls on the fairway, thick fescue and gobs of deep faced bunkers.
 Beside the winds, the mounding makes it difficult to roll up your approach shot.
 Even though the putting surfaces are relatively flat with some undulations, getting to them is the issue.
 Trust me, it is easy to lose an errant shot in the rough and even more difficult to get out of.
 Words of advice – ‘Avoid the bunkers at all cost and hit a club that you know you can hit straight’.
 From there on in you are on your own.

 This is strategic course and you need to be patient here.
 The first hole exemplifies what I am saying.
 From the back tees it only 330 yards.
 You can hit any club you want however if you are too aggressive, fescue line the fairway and a large bunker comes into play on the right side.
 Either way you are left with a short approach shot to raised green with five pot bunkers to avoid up front.
 On Luffness you need to be able to hit it low on your tee shots and high ones for your iron play.

 There is no official Pro Shop here.
 As Head Pro and bartender for the day, John Cleary reminded me “balls, tees and single malt is all that’s needed”.
 And went through plenty of each.

 This is a very prestigious private course with a long waiting list, but visitors are welcome at £95 per round.

-Dave Finn is our Canadian Correspondent.
-To read more about his adventures in Scotland visit his website at http://golftravelandleisure.com/category/europe/sc...
+To read more about Dave Finn's adventures in Scotland visit his website at http://golftravelandleisure.com/category/europe/sc...